Toni-SM/semu.misc.jupyter_notebook/README.md

     * Git url (git+https) as extension search path

-        :warning: *There seems to be a bug when installing extensions using the git url (git+https) as extension search path in Isaac Sim 2022.1.0.
+        :warning: *There seems to be a bug when installing extensions using the git url (git+https) as extension search path in some Omniverse applications.
 In this case, it is recommended to install the extension by importing the .zip file*

         ```
         git+https://github.com/Toni-SM/semu.misc.jupyter_notebook.git?branch=main&dir=exts